ananeridev/ms-movies-app-wiremock/README.md

 # ms-movies-app-wiremock

-microsservice using wiremock to simulate client requests
+microservice using wiremock to simulate client requests